riyamishra06/Chat_box/README.md

 # Chat_box
-Here’s a suggestion for your GitHub project description:  "Mini WhatsApp: A chat application built with Express and MongoDB, allowing users to send, edit, and delete messages seamlessly."
+  "Mini WhatsApp: A chat application built with Express and MongoDB, allowing users to send, edit, and delete messages seamlessly."